 Breast reconstruction after breast cancer

-Our reconstruction plastic surgeons are by your side from the very beginning:
+Our plastic reconstructive surgeons are by your side from the very beginning.

-At Affidea brustCare, your breast cancer surgery will be carefully planned together with an experienced reconstruction plastic surgeon.
+At Affidea brustCare, your breast cancer surgery is carefully planned together with an experienced plastic reconstructive surgeon.
 This allows oncological and reconstructive aspects to be optimally coordinated.
-Before treatment, we will discuss all the options with you in calm surroundings so that you can make a decision that feels right for you.
+Before treatment, we take the time to discuss all options with you so that you can make a decision that feels right for you.

 Methods of breast reconstruction

-• Implants or expanders – In implant reconstruction, the breast is reconstructed using silicone implants.
-In many cases, an expander is inserted first to stretch the tissue before the implant is inserted later.
-In some cases, the implant can be inserted straight away.
+• Implants or expanders – In implant-based reconstruction, the breast is rebuilt using silicone implants.
+In many cases, a tissue expander is inserted first to gradually stretch the tissue before the final implant is placed.

-• Autologous (flap) reconstruction – This involves transplanting the patient's own tissue, e.g. from the abdomen, thigh or buttocks.
-This microsurgical technique is considered particularly natural, as the shape and feel of the breast are very close to the original.
+• Autologous tissue reconstruction – This approach uses the patient’s own tissue, for example from the abdomen, thigh, or buttocks.
+This microsurgical technique is considered particularly natural, as both the shape and feel of the breast closely resemble the original.

-• Additional procedures for symmetry and shape correction – In order to achieve a harmonious overall appearance, corrections to the other breast (e.g. a lift or reduction), revision surgery to improve results, or reconstruction of the nipple and areola may be appropriate.
-The latter usually takes place at a later date – surgically and/or through medical tattooing.
+• Additional procedures for symmetry and shape correction – To achieve a harmonious overall result, corrective procedures on the opposite breast (such as lifting or reduction), revision surgeries to improve the outcome, or reconstruction of the nipple and areola may be appropriate.

 Our leading surgeons include specialists in microsurgical procedures.
-These highly technical procedures enable innovative tissue transfers for breast reconstruction and are available exclusively in specialised clinics.
+These highly advanced techniques enable innovative tissue transfers for breast reconstruction and are offered exclusively at specialized clinics.

 Why choose us?